-Frustrated at losing On the Waterfront (1954), Frank Sinatra acted swiftly to pip Marlon Brando to Otto Preminger’s adaptation of the bestselling Nelson Algren novel about Frankie Machine, a reformed Chicago heroin addict and card dealer trying to stay clean and make it as a jazz drummer, having learned to play in prison.
+Frustrated at losing On the Waterfront (1954), Frank Sinatra acted swiftly to pip Marlon Brando to Otto Preminger’s adaptation of the bestselling Nelson Algren novel about the wonderfully named Frankie Machine, a reformed Chicago heroin addict and card dealer trying to stay clean and make it as a jazz drummer, having learned to play in prison.

-But the pressures of dealing with a wife in a wheelchair, a pusher and the woman he really loves, make things tough for Frankie.
+But the pressures of dealing with a wife in a wheelchair, a pusher and the woman he really loves make things tough for Frankie.

 From Saul Bass’s opening credits to Elmer Bernstein’s jazzy score, this movie boasts its modernity in its unflinching approach to the story and subject matter.